 Here at last, thanks largely to C'nor's reminders, is the second entry in the Orkosystem series, the Spotta Squig.
 The first, the Snotling Sabbatur, can be found at Roll With It.

-The Orkosystem is a very occasional series of unofficial homebrew upgrades for the Orks in Warhammer 40,000.
-It focuses on the smaller elements in the Ork ecosystem, the snotlings, squigs and fungi, imagining possible new kinds for gaming or modelling.
-It also hopes to encourage Ork players to experiment with units they might not ordinarily.
+The Orkosystem is an occasional series of unofficial homebrew upgrades created for the Orks in Warhammer 40,000.
+It focuses on the smaller elements in the Orks' ecosystem like snotlings, squigs and fungi, offering possible new kinds for gaming and modelling.
+It also hopes to encourage Ork players to experiment with units they might not otherwise.

 Spotta Squigs